Yasugi, Shimane: History

 The area of Yasugi was the center of ancient Izumo, which was a powerful kingdom during the Yayoi and Kofun period.
 According to legend, the goddess Izanami was buried here.
 The port at Yasugi on the Nakaumi was a center for trade with the Korean Peninsula from ancient times.
 Due to plentiful supplies of iron sand and timber, ancient tatara steelmaking flourished and was a source of economic strength.
 The Yasugi Steel brand name bears the name of the city, and was established by Hitachi Metals, Ltd. During the Sengoku Period, Gassantoda Castle was the stronghold of the Amago clan, and under the Edo Period Tokugawa shogunate, the area was ruled by Matsue Domain.
 After the Meiji restoration, the town of Yasugi was established on April 1, 1889, with the creation of the modern municipalities system.
 The city was founded on April 1, 1954, by the merger of Yasugi with the villages of Iinashi, Arashima, Akae, Shimada, and Otsuka.
 On October 1, 2004, the towns of Hakuta and Hirose (both from Nogi District) were merged into Yasugi.

 Government

 Yasugi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Yasugi contributes two members to the Shimane Prefectural Assembly.
 In terms of national politics, the city is part of the Shimane 1st district of the lower house of the Diet of Japan.

 Economy

-The local economy is strongly orientated to agriculture.
+The local economy is strongly oriented to agriculture.